-3.2.5 Tenant Panel Customer Representative: refers to an impartial representative selected from our Tenant Panel who carries out the Stage 2 Appeal alongside a WCH manager.
-4. Reporting Feedbac ck 4.1 All feedback we receive is valuable, it can help shape our services and the future direction of the organisation positively.
-4.1.1 1.1 Customers can give us feedback in a number of ways: In person: To any member of our staff Digital Service: Register at www.myaccount.wcht.org.uk/WCH/www/login By telephone: 0800 218 2247 / 01923 209000 Online: Via our website: www.wcht.org.uk/feedback ; or through our social media platforms, Facebook, Instagram and Twitter.
-By email: feedback@wcht.org.uk In writing to: Gateway House 59 Clarendon Road Watford Hertfordshire WD17 1LA 4.1.2 Customers can request for reasonable adjustments when providing feedback to us.
+- 4.1 All feedback we receive is valuable, it can help shape our services and the future direction of the organisation positively. - 4.1.1 Customers can give us feedback in a number of ways:

+In person: To any member of our staff

+Digital Service: Register at wwwwcht.org.uk/

+By telephone: 0800 218 2247

+Online: Via our website: www.wcht.org.uk/contact-feedback ; or through our social media platforms, Facebook and Instagram

+By email: feedback@wcht.org.uk

+In writing to: Gateway House

+59 Clarendon Road

+Watford

+Hertfordshire

+WD17 1LA

+- 4.1.2 Customers can request for reasonable adjustments when providing feedback to us.
 WCH will accommodate all requests so far as possible in accordance with the Equality Act 2010 and our Translation & Interpretation Policy.
-Where customers are considered vulnerable, they will be treated in accordance with our Vulnerable Customers Policy.
-4.1.3 Where customers provide feedback via our social media platforms, the Communications Team will direct the feedback to our Customer Relations Team who will handle it accordingly following the procedures below at section 5.
-4.1.4 Customers can also provide feedback through a third party such as an MP or Local Councillor who will be able to handle the complaint on behalf of the customer.
+We want to ensure that all customers receive equitable outcomes.
+Where customers are considered vulnerable, they will be treated in accordance with our Vulnerable Customers Policy. - 4.1.3 Where customers provide feedback via our social media platforms, the Communications Team will direct the feedback to our Customer Relations Team who will handle it accordingly following the procedures below at section 5. - 4.1.4 Customers can also provide feedback through a third party such as an MP or Local Councillor who will be able to handle the complaint on behalf of the customer.
 In these cases, the customer must provide their express permission through our permission to speak process.
-4.2 We encourage customers making a complaint to outline what they feel would be a satisfactory resolution to the problem at the outset so that everyone's clear about expectations.
-4.3 Customers have the choice to leave feedback anonymously.
-We will still log and investigate feedback without contact details, however we will not be able to respond or provide any update if this is the case.
-4.4 We categorise customer feedback in three ways: -
+Customers may be accompanied to any meeting with the landlord. - 4.2 We encourage customers making a complaint to outline what they feel would be a satisfactory resolution to the problem at the outset so that everyone's clear about expectations.
+We will work with the customer to understand the individual circumstances of their complaint. - Customers have the choice to leave feedback anonymously.
+We will still log and investigate feedback without contact details; however we will not be able to respond or provide any update if this is the case.

+We categorise customer feedback in three ways: -
-- 1. General feedback where the customer wishes to pass back comments or make us aware of an issue but not necessarily investigate or resolve it on their behalf.
-We treat these cases as Grumbles as defined above at 3.2.3; or

-- 2. Complaint as defined above at 3.2.2; or

-- 3. Compliment as defined above at 3.2.1.
+- Service requests where the customer wishes to pass make us aware of an issue and put something right.
+We treat these cases as defined above at 3.2.3; or - 2.
+Complaints as defined above at 3.2.2; or - 3.
+Compliments as defined above at 3.2.1.